Feastio

 About Owamni Restaurant

 Owamni pays homage to a culturally significant Dakota village, Owamniyomni ("turbulent waters"), that once thrived in the same spot.
-The Dakota word refers to the natural 50-foot limestone waterfall that came to be known as St. Anthony Falls.
+The Dakota word refers to the natural 50-foot limestone waterfall that became known as St. Anthony Falls.

 The Upper St. Anthony Falls Lock and Dam was built over several decades and completed in 1963, allowing commercial vessels to pass.
 The project also allowed for the generation of hydroelectric power.